durkeepk/website/public/files/cv/cv.utf8.md

 \hangindent=0.5in [Willis, D.^&dagger;^, **Durkee, P. K.**, & Buss, D. M. (2019, August). *Individual differences in hierarchy navigation strategies*.
 Poster presentation at the 1st annual Flyover State Scientists Integrating Evolution Conference, Stillwater, OK.](https://osf.io/3rv7z/)

-\hangindent=0.5in Crosby, C. L., **Durkee, P. K.**, Meston, C. M., & Buss, D. M. (2019, August). *Six dimensions of sexual disgust*.
-Podium presentation at the 1st annual Flyover State Scientists Integrating Evolution Conference, Stillwater, OK.

 \hangindent=0.5in **Durkee, P. K.**, Lukaszewski, A. L., & Buss, D. M. (2019, June). *Pride and shame: Key components of a culturally universal status management system*.
 Podium presentation at the 31st annual meeting of the Human Behavior and Evolution Society, Boston, MA.

+\hangindent=0.5in Lukaszewski, A. W., Lewis, D. M. G., **Durkee, P. K.**, Sell, A., Sznycer, D., & Buss, D. M. (2019, May). *Anger is the mechanistic core of the folk-lexical construct, “Agreeableness.”* Podium presentation at the 31st annual meeting of the Human Behavior and Evolution Society, Boston, MA.

+\hangindent=0.5in Lukaszewski, A. W., Lewis, D. M. G., **Durkee, P. K.**, Sell, A., Sznycer, D., & Buss, D. M. (2019, May). *Anger is the mechanistic core of the folk-lexical construct, “Agreeableness.”* Podium presentation at the the 31st annual meeting of the Association for Psychological Science, Washington, DC.

 \hangindent=0.5in **Durkee, P. K.**, Lukaszewski, A. L., & Buss, D. M. (2019, June). *Are pride and shame key components of a culturally universal status management system?*.
 Poster presented at the 31st annual meeting of the Association for Psychological Science, Washington, DC.